Life of Fred offers a Complete Math Education

 ISBN: 978-0-9709995-5-9, hardback, 544 pages. $39 Answer key, paper, $6

-Life of Fred: Linear Algebra usually taken in the Junior (3rd) year
+Life of Fred: Linear Algebra Expanded Edition usually taken in the junior (3rd) year All the answers are given in the book.

 Solving systems of equations with one, many, and no solutions.
 Gauss-Jordan elimination.
 Gaussian elimination.
 Matrices.
 LU-decomposition.
 Vector spaces.
 Inner product spaces.
 Gram-Schmidt orthogonalization process.
 Fourier series.
 Data fitting.
 Linear Transformations.
 Linear functionals.
 Dual spaces.
 Eigenvalues and eigenvectors.
 Markov chains.
 (Upper-division college level.)